 Impersonation

 Does your kiddo do an awesome Kermit the Frog imitation?
-Or how about Elmo or Ariana Grande?
+Or how about Elmo or Taylor Swift?
 Impressions can be an engaging talent show act that will garner laughs and applause.

-Applaud your child or teen for even wanting to perform in a talent show.
+Remember to applaud your child or teen for even wanting to perform in a talent show.
 It’s not easy for a lot of kids to voluntarily get up in front of an audience.
-Ease with speaking and performing in public are both excellent skills to have and will be a huge asset for your child in and out of school.
-Of course, you want your kid to be successful on stage and not be embarrassed.
-So, help your child or teen choose a talent show act that plays toward their strengths whether it’s music, art, sports, or magic.
-Our top 10 list of ideas is sure to inspire a clever talent show act.
+Ease with speaking and performing in public are both excellent skills to have in the wheelhouse and are a huge asset for your child in and out of school.
+Of course, you want your kid to be successful on stage and not fail.
+So, help your child or teen choose a talent show act that plays toward their strengths, whether it’s music, art, sports, or magic.
+Our top 10 list of talent show ideas for kids is sure to inspire a fun act.
 If you and your child are stumped, try out a dramatic reading of a hit song.
-It worked for Morgan Freeman!
+It worked for Morgan Freeman.